1961 Paris massacre: August 1958 raids

-On 25 August 1958, an FLN offensive in Paris killed three policemen on Boulevard de l'Hôpital in the 13th Arrondissement and another in front of the cartoucherie de Vincennes.
+On 25 August 1958, the FLN launched an offensive in Paris.
+During this action, three policemen were killed on Boulevard de l'Hôpital in the 13th Arrondissement.
+Another policeman was killed in front of the cartoucherie de Vincennes.
+A police station came under machine gun fire.
 Papon retaliated with massive raids on Algerian people in Paris and its suburbs.
 More than 5,000 Algerians were detained in the former Beaujon hospital, in the Japy gymnasium (11th Arrondissement) and in the Vél'd'Hiv.
 The Japy gymnasium and the Vél'd'Hiv had been used as detention centers under the Vichy regime.
 A former member of the FTP resistance, reporter Madeleine Rifaud wrote in L'Humanité:

 In the past two days, a racist concentration camp has been opened in Paris.
 They have not even had the good sense to choose a site which would not remind French patriots who are currently celebrating the anniversary of the Liberation of Paris of what took place there.